kkorolyov/DBBrowser/README.md

 # SQLOb
 SQLOb [_Sklob_], is a Java library providing for persistence of Java objects in a SQL database.

+Version 2.0 completely overhauled the project, turning it away from an additional wrapper on top of JDBC and into a more focused persistence library.

 ## Examples
 ```java
 public class MyPersistedClass {